wiz64/saavn-cli/readme.md

 <br>

 ### Todo -
- - fixing 'htmlspecialchars' bug
- - adding multi-download support
+ - adding link-download support

 # Footnotes
 I dedicate this project to a special one.
 Any guess who are they ?

 Anyone is free to contribute to this project, fixing bugs, optimising code, improving documentation, testing, feedback, etc.
-PLEASE NOTE - `saavn-cli` file is just a duplicate of `main.py`.
-Please change code of `main.py` file instead.

 # License
 Copyright &copy; 2022 wiz64

 The source code of this tool has been licensed under `MIT License` Read the LICENSE File for more info.

 # Copyright Disclaimer
-I am not responsible for anything related to Third-Party copyright holders, This script comes with absolutely no warranties and works similar to `youtube-dl`.
-Kindly use at your own risk. <br>We do not host the Music files on our servers or accounts.
+I am not responsible for anything related to Third-Party copyright holders, This script comes with absolutely no warranties.
+Kindly use at your own risk. <br>We do not host or serve the Music files on our servers or accounts.<br>